Azure/arc_jumpstart_drops/tutorial_guide/arc_server_onboard_certificates/_index.md

    ![](./artifacts/media/000033.jpg#center)

 ## Onboarding the Server
-Finally, we proceed to onboard the server But I failed
+Finally, we proceed to onboard the server.

 1. **Convert the Certificate from .PFX to .PEM:**
    - Convert the .PFX File to a .PEM File.
 You can use openSSL for the conversion.